langer-jaroslav/GoogleReCaptcha.V3/README.md

     async Task<JObject> GetCaptchaResultDataAsync(string token)

+To update secret key there is method

+    void UpdateSecretKey(string key);

 # Exceptions
 Methods can throw 'HttpRequestException' when connection to the Google's service doesn't work or service doesn't response with HTTP 200